“Together, we fill gaps.”−Rocky Balboa, Rocky 7

 - Description:Technology is responsive to student performance and behavior.

-- Examples: Students play educational games focused on improving literacy, learn math using software that adapts when students respond incorrectly, take a formative online quiz that provides them with feedback based on their responses, explore the architecture of the Notre Dame Cathedral using a virtual world such as Google Earth, conduct experiments in a virtual chemistry lab, or participate in an online discussion board to examine elements of poetry.
+- Examples: Students play educational games focused on improving literacy, learn math using software that adapts when students respond incorrectly, take a formative online quiz that provides them with feedback based on their responses, explore the architecture of the Notre Dame Cathedral using a virtual environment such as Google Earth, conduct experiments in a virtual chemistry lab, or participate in an online discussion board to examine elements of poetry.

 - Creative (C):